bhallstein/Diatom/readme.md

 # Diatom

 A C++ object that stores strings, numbers, bools, or other Diatoms.
-These objects then trivially serialize to and from strings.
+Then trivially serialize to and from strings.

 Created to collect data in a video game prior to serialization.

-Written in 2012, modified 2015 & 2020.
+Written 2012, modified 2015 & 2020.
 Doesn't include unicode support.
 It's very much a hobbyist/tinkering project, not for general use.

 To run tests: `bash run.sh` from the `/test` directory.